Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 2. Why do I need an EPA in Hong Kong?

-An EPA ensures your wishes are respected if you can't make decisions due to illness, accident, or age-related incapacity.
-It empowers your chosen representative to act in your best interests and avoid court intervention.
+Having an EPA ensures your wishes are respected even if you lose the ability to manage your affairs due to illness, accident, or age-related incapacity.
+It prevents the need for lengthy and expensive court proceedings to appoint a guardian and allows your appointed attorney to act quickly in your best interests.

-3. Who can be my attorney under an EPA?
+3. Who can be appointed as my Attorney under an EPA?

-You can choose anyone you trust over 18 years old, mentally competent, and residing in Hong Kong.
-Spouses, children, siblings, close friends, or professional trustees are common choices.
+You may appoint anyone you trust and who is over 18 years old, mentally competent, and ordinarily resident in Hong Kong.
+Many people choose a spouse, adult child, sibling, close friend, or a professional trustee to act as their Attorney.

-5. What are the different types of EPAs in Hong Kong?
+5. What are the different types of Powers of Attorney in Hong Kong?

-• Special Power of Attorney: Specially for dealing with properties such as leasing and sale.
+- Special Power of Attorney: Granted for specific tasks such as property leasing or sale.

 6. How much does it cost to create an EPA in Hong Kong?